hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/having.md

 ## Example

-The following query selects all widgets that are active.
+The following query selects all lottery games with added prizes over 1 million:

 ```java